fikriazh/notepadian/content/onduty/_index.md

 lottie = "gdesehba"
 +++

-Journal & Diary of my duties on location
+Journal of my duties on location